 About US

 The Center for American Interest and Policy (CAIP) is comprised of Americans with experience in government both domestically and abroad; derived from these experiences, CAIP recognizes a critical breakdown in the transition and integration of immigrants into the United States.
 We believe correcting this breakdown is essential to the future prosperity and security of the nation.
-We stand prepared to address it through analytical studies, coalition building, and community engagement.
+Moreover, we believe that ongoing analysis of the situation abroad is essential to understanding the American interest.
+We stand prepared to address these policy challenges through analytical studies, coalition building, and community engagement.

-Assimilation into the American culture can be a complicated and challenging endeavor.
-Yet this transition is essential to living up to our American ideals and creating a successful pathway for potential countrymen.
+By analyzing how other cultures understand, appreciate, and are compatible with the principles that have led to American exceptionalism, we will better understand how American interests will best be advanced.
+American or Western values and beliefs such as assimilation can be complicated but essential to freedom and prosperity.
+This transition for new entrants is essential to living up to our American ideals and creating a successful pathway for potential countrymen.
 Dedication to assimilating can also have significant long-term benefits for reducing domestic unrest and strengthening national security.
 Absent tools and resources, this often-vulnerable demographic can unintentionally, and through no fault of their own, create drains on our public infrastructure.
 Isolation keeps them down and leaves them vulnerable to targeted violence and terror.
 Conversely, well integrated immigrants contribute to the overall health of our society, workforce, and social fabric.

 Our initial research from 2021 titled, “Elements of Refugee Success” studied what underpins a successful transition and the cascading (positive) effects that informs our aim to educate policymakers and stakeholders to improve federal, state and local initiatives to support legal immigrants and newcomers invited to remain in our country.
 Since that time, we have expanded our study of how these elements apply to all new entrants to the United States.